awslabs/aws-sdk-swift/reference/0.x/AWSDeviceFarm/DeviceFarmClient.md

 ### `listOfferingTransactions(input:completion:)`

 Returns a list of all historical purchases, renewals, and system renewal transactions for an AWS account.
 The list is paginated and ordered by a descending timestamp (most recent transactions are first).
 The API returns a NotEligible error if the user is not permitted to invoke the operation.
-If you must be able to invoke this operation, contact <a href="mailto:​aws-devicefarm-support@amazon.com">aws-devicefarm-support@amazon.com.
+If you must be able to invoke this operation, contact <aws-devicefarm-support@amazon.com>.

 ``` swift
 public func listOfferingTransactions(input: ListOfferingTransactionsInput, completion: @escaping (ClientRuntime.SdkResult<ListOfferingTransactionsOutputResponse, ListOfferingTransactionsOutputError>) -> Void)